YamashiroKai/c20/src/content/h1/tags/gbxmodel/readme.md

 # Regions
 Regions are named sections of the model which can have multiple [permutations](#permutations).
 Region names are used by the engine to relate parts of the render model with the [collision model][model_collision_geometry].
 For example, a Flood combat form losing an arm.
 Some regions have special behaviour in-engine:

+In Blender, you set regions in Object Data Properties, selecting faces in Edit mode, and assigning them to a Face Map.

 * `head`: Sets headshot areas for [damage_effect][].